Experienced Bicycle Accident Lawyer

 3. Gather Evidence

 Take photos of the damage to your bicycle and of any visible injuries.
 If eyewitnesses are present, get their contact information.

 It's essential to your personal injury case that you seek medical attention immediately after the auto accident.
 A medical professional will produce medical records of your injuries pertaining to the hit-and-run accident and will prepare a medical treatment plan for you.

 5. Consult a Long Beach Bicycle Accident Attorney

-Bicycle accidents can cause catastrophic injury and tremendous damage, changing injured victims’ lives forever.
-After a bicycle crash, it’s important to know your legal options.
+Bicycle accidents can cause catastrophic injury and tremendous damage, forever changing injured victims' lives.
+After a bicycle crash, it's essential to know your legal options.
 Consulting with an experienced bicycle accident attorney is vital to your bicycle accident case.
-Bicycle accident lawyers can help you calculate and prove the extent of your damages, including more subjective damages like pain and suffering.
+Bicycle accident lawyers can help you calculate and prove the extent of your damages, including more emotional damages like pain and suffering.